 4. Bodegas Protos – Peñafiel, Castilla y León

-In the heart of Ribera del Duero, at the foot of the mountain near the castle of Peñafiel, you can find Bodegas Protos.
+In the heart of Ribera del Duero, at the foot of the mountain near the castle of Peñafiel, you can find Bodegas Protos, one of the best wineries in Spain.
 They claim to be the first Spanish winery to reflect an attitude of innovation and high-quality.

 Discover here the beauty found when tradition and modernity combine to bring wine tourists a special experience during the visit.
 After walking around caves under the mountain where the wine is aging inside barrels, you will be fascinated by the building created by Italian architect Richard Rogers.

 Experience wine tastings and winery tours at Bodegas Protos for yourself!